PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Data and materials availability

-Previous studies have demonstrated that an adaptive refinement of the sampling points for the loss computation at the gas-liquid interface is essential for the successful application of PINNs to two-phase flow problems \cite{Buhendwa2021, Chen2024}.
-This necessity arises from the steep gradients of the solution near the interface \cite{Mao2020,Lu2021}, which require higher sampling density to accurately capture the physics in these regions.
-Therefore, a combination of adaptive and random sampling at a ratio of $16:1$ is employed.
-The dense adaptive sampling near the interface facilitates the learning of an accurately localized prediction for the gas-liquid interface, while few random sampling points across the rest of the domain are required to prevent overfitting.
-Following the adaptive surface sampling method introduced by~\citet{Saito2019}, random sampling from a normal distribution centered on the interface with a standard deviation $\sigma=3.9\%$ of the domain size is used to refine the sampling points near the interface.
-This corresponds to an adaptive sampling at a thickness of $0.107$\,mm near the interface in physical space or $5\%$ of droplet diameter $d_0 = 2.1$\,mm, respectively.
-The data loss terms and the physics-informed loss terms are calculated on different sets of sampling points in order to effectively exploit the continuous nature of PINNs, which allows for the computation of residuals at any sampling point in the spatio-temporal domain.
-Thereby, prior knowledge from the numerical simulation is incorporated into the PINNs through supervised learning, while further residual sampling points at different locations in the domain provide supplementary supervision by the physics-informed losses.
-To ensure a fine resolution of the three-dimensional domain, $5,000$ data points and $10,000$ residual points are sampled at each time step.
-These points are re-sampled at every epoch to provide additional coverage of the spatio-temporal domain during the training.
+Following the adaptive surface sampling method introduced by \citet{Saito2019}, sampling points are randomly drawn from a normal distribution centered on the interface with a standard deviation $\sigma=3.9\%$ of the domain size.
+This corresponds to an adaptive sampling at a thickness of $0.107$\,mm near the interface in physical space or $5\%$ of the initial droplet diameter $D_0 = 2.1$\,mm, respectively.
+The data loss terms and the physics-informed loss terms are calculated on different sets of sampling points to effectively exploit the continuous nature of PINNs, which allows for the computation of residuals at any sampling point in the spatio-temporal domain.
+Thereby, prior knowledge from the numerical simulation is incorporated into the PINNs through supervised learning, while further residual sampling points at different locations in the domain provide supplementary supervision by the physics-informed losses, which ensure that the solution adheres to governing equations.
+To ensure sufficient coverage of the spatio-temporal domain, $n_\phi=2,500/5,000$ (\VcPINNs{} / \IcPINNs{}) data points for the phase distribution, $n_{u,v,w,p}=2,500/5,000$ data points for the velocity and pressure, and $n_{phys}=6,500/10,000$ residual points are sampled at each time step.
+Moreover, both data and residual points are resampled at every epoch to provide additional coverage of the spatio-temporal domain during the training.

-Motivated by the residual-based attention scheme~\cite{Anagnostopoulos2024} and adaptive sampling methods based on the residuals of the PDEs~\cite{Chen2024, Mao2020}, a residual-based weighting of the residual points is employed to guide the optimization of the PINNs towards regions in the domain that are challenging to optimize.
-In the proposed approach, the residual points are additionally weighted by a factor $\lambda_k$ ranging from $0.8$ to $1.2$ based on the relative magnitude of the residual, calculated as
+Motivated by the residual-based attention scheme~\cite{Anagnostopoulos2024} and adaptive sampling methods based on the residuals of the PDEs~\cite{Chen2024, Mao2020}, we employ a residual-based weighting of the residual points to further guide the optimization of the PINNs towards regions in the domain that are challenging to optimize.
+Such adaptive sampling methods have been shown to improve the prediction of dynamic interfaces \cite{Chen2024} by focusing the optimization of the PINNs on parts of the domain where the governing equations are not fulfilled.